 Inventory tracking and reporting

-Inventory tracking involves overseeing stock levels so you can identify what items are positioned in your warehouse and their respective locations (in transit or enroute).
+Inventory tracking involves overseeing stock levels so you can identify what items are positioned in your warehouse and their respective locations (in transit or en route).

-Inventory management systems allows you to gain insight into the volume of product so you know how much is able to be shipped if a customer orders an item and when more stock should be ordered.
+Inventory management systems allow you to gain insight into the volume of product so you know how much is able to be shipped if a customer orders an item and when more stock should be ordered.

 As your business grows, it’s likely that you’ll expand the number of locations and have a quicker inventory turnover.